-When putting together this buyer's guide of the best budget acoustic and electro-acoustic guitars, there were three key factors to consider: how does it sound, how does it look and how much does it cost?
+When we were putting this buyer's guide to the very best budget acoustic and electro-acoustic guitars you can buy, we considered three key factors: how does it sound, how does it look and, yes, how much does it cost?

 The cheap acoustic guitar sector is undoubtedly one of the most congested areas of the six-string market.
 There are literally thousands of models and manufacturers to choose from.

-So, help you see the wood for the trees, this buyer's guide contains the most popular and best-reviewed guitars we found, including the best guitars for beginners and experts alike, as well as acoustic guitars with pickups.
+So, help you see the wood for the trees, this buyer's guide contains only the most popular and best-reviewed of the cheapest acoustic guitars, including the best models for beginners, as well as acoustic guitars with pickups.

-Whether you're looking for your first guitar, or another for your collection, there are some truly spectacular guitars on offer - acoustics that punch way above their weight and prove that when it comes to acoustic guitars cheap doesn't necessarily mean nasty.
+Whether you're looking for your very first guitar, or yet another for your out-of-control collection, there are some truly spectacular gems on offer - acoustics that punch way above their weight and prove that when it comes to acoustic guitars cheap doesn't necessarily mean nasty.

 Not only do they all sound great, most - if not all - are easy on the eye, and best of all, they all retail at under $/£500.